bbrulard/handControlledArduino/README.md

 # handControlledArduino

-Code to run a hand controlled arduino rover only by hand using two ultrasonic sensors
+Code to run a hand controlled arduino rover only by hands using two ultrasonic sensors